tier2-reproducibility/reproducibility/README.md

 ## Data
 1. ***conf*** folder: contains data of all four Tier 2 Security conferences (ACSAC, Asia CCS, Euro S&P, and WiSec), with the following rows:
    1. *Conference*: The conference that the paper was accepted at.
-   2. *Year*: The year that paper was published.
+   2. *Year*: The year that the paper was published.
    3. *Title*: The title of the paper.
    4. *Authors*: Authors of the paper.
    5. *PDF Link*: Link to the PDF version of the paper.
    6. *Code*: Link to the repository for code directly associated with the paper.
 2. ***evaluation*** folder: contains the data of indirect and direct study:
-   1. *Author Affiliation*:
+   1. *Author Affiliation:*
       - 0: Academic
       - 1: Mainly Academic
       - 2: Mainly Industry